netlify/netlify-plugin-lighthouse/README.md

 2:35:17 PM: }
 ```

-We currently support the following settings which are passed directly to Lighthouse:
+We currently support the following settings, which are passed directly to Lighthouse:

 ```
 [[plugins]]
   package = "@netlify/plugin-lighthouse"

   [[plugins.inputs.audits]]
-    formFactor = "desktop" # Either "mobile" (default), or "desktop" locale = "es" # Any Lighthouse-supported locale to generate reports in a different language
+    preset = "desktop" # Optionally run Lighthouse using a desktop configuration locale = "es" # Any Lighthouse-supported locale, used to generate reports in a different language
 ```

 ## Running Locally